panemu/ngx-panemu-table/projects/demo/src/app/doc/introduction/index.md

 These features are not developed yet.
 Please create a ticket in [our repository](https://github.com/panemu/ngx-panemu-table) if you need them so we know what to prioritize.

-- Global search
+- Global search.
-- Column reorder
-- Save columns position, width and visibility
+- Display transposed row in a dialog.
+- Virtual scroll with variable row height.

 ## Releases:

+### v.0.0.8

+* New `PanemuSettingComponent` as the UI to change columns visibility, position and stickiness.
+* Save table states (column structure, pagination, filtering, sorting and grouping)
+* Support cell rowspan and colspan using `RowRenderer`.

 ### v.0.0.7